Classic TV: Ford Falcon XR8

 A blue streak rockets across the barren landscape, its two fully ignited jet engines spewing flame as it accelerates to warp speed.
 Onboard, the pilot struggles to read the gauges as his body is buffeted by extreme g-forces.

-You can imagine his surprise, then, when a couple of cool, calm and collected Aussie blokes arrive alongside in a black Ford AU Falcon XR8 ute.
+You can imagine his surprise, then, when a couple of cool, calm and collected Aussie blokes arrive alongside in a black Ford Falcon XR8 ute.

 Ford Falcon XR8